gsoft-inc/wl-squide/docs/reference/routing/useIsRouteMatchProtected.md

 # useIsRouteMatchProtected

-Execute [React Router's matching algorithm](https://reactrouter.com/en/main/utils/match-routes) against the registered routes and a given `location` to determine if any route match the location and whether or not that matching route is protected.
+Execute [React Router's matching algorithm](https://reactrouter.com/en/main/utils/match-routes) against the registered routes and a given `location` to determine if any route match the location and whether or not that matching route is `protected`.

+To take advantage of this hook, make sure to add a [$visibility hint](../runtime/runtime-class.md#register-a-public-route) to your public pages.

 ## Reference